 The IndieAuth.com Service

 The IndieAuth.com service lets you support RelMeAuth logins without writing all the OAuth code for each provider!
-It also supports a few additional non-OAuth providers such as Email, SMS and GPG.
+It also supports a few additional non-OAuth providers such as Email and GPG.

 The IndieAuth.com source code is available on GitHub.
 Feel free to fork it and submit pull requests if you make any changes!